SocNavData/SocNav3/README.md

 cd dataset
 python3 label_dataset.py --trajectories PATH_TO_THE_TRAJECTORIES_DIRECTORY --ratings PATH_TO_THE_RATINGS_DIRECTORY
 ```

+The process creates two directories with the labeled trajectories, one including the control trajectories and another one with the remaining trajectories.

 A labeled version of the dataset can be directly downloaded from [SocNav3_all_data/dataset/labeled](https://www.dropbox.com/scl/fo/go4ud504exi7yr7sq1mwy/AKSA84sasbsPIvOjP78zdoY?rlkey=o4k1onc9fxdmr0ysbb68a2b1k&st=4jts131i&dl=0).

 Once the labeled dataset is generated, it can be used for training a model producing an ALT-metric.
 For that, the whole dataset can be split into train/validation/test sets using the script dataset/split_dataset.py as follows: